Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Experiments

 \subsubsection{Network Architecture}

-The individual critic networks share the same structure, consisting of three components, as shown in Fig. \ref{fig:network}, a fully-connected MLP with two layers of 128 units and tanh nonlinearities, a GRU layer with 64 units, and a fully-connected MLP with one hidden layer of 128 units and one ouput layer of 1 units.
+The individual critic networks share the same structure, consisting of three components, as shown in Fig. \ref{fig:network}, a fully-connected MLP with two layers of 64 units followed by $tanh$ nonlinearity, a GRU layer with 64 units, and a fully-connected MLP with one hidden layer of 128 units and one ouput layer of 1 units.

-To represent the stochastic policy, we use the Gaussian distribution $\mathcal{N}(\mu,\sigma^2)$ in this work.
-Therefore, the individual actor networks have one tanh output for the mean $\mu$ and another sigmoid output for the variance $\sigma^2$.
+To represent the stochastic policy, we use a Gaussian distribution $\mathcal{N}(\mu,\sigma^2)$ in this work.
+Therefore, the individual actor networks have one $tanh$ output for the mean $\mu$ and another $sigmoid$ output for the variance $\sigma^2$.
 The non-output layers of individual actor networks share the same structure with the individual critic networks.

+The MLP of the feed-forward network in the cloud layer is consisted of one hidden layer of 64 units followed by $tanh$ nonlinearity and one output layer of 1 units.